guardian/tip/README.md

 ### TipAssert

 `TipAssert` runs an assertion on a pass-by-name value and simply logs an error on failed assertion.
-The idea is to have assertions run on production behaviour off the main thread which should not affect main business logic, whilst being used in combination with crash monitoring software (for example, Sentry) which can alert on `log.error` statement.
+The idea is to have assertions run on production behaviour off the main thread in a **separate** execution context which should not affect main business logic, whilst being used in combination with crash monitoring software (for example, Sentry) which can alert on `log.error` statement.